 - WALKABILITY – Forget having to own a car.
 Seriously.
 You don’t need one.
 Everything is within walking distance.
 Bars, Restaurants, Little Man Ice Cream, Avanti., and Linger to name a few.
 Buy a Bike…you’re welcome.
 Denver has a really great bike system, and you can quickly hop on the bike path right near REI, which will take you all throughout Denver, as far as the Cherry Creek Reservoir.
 Just Pedal.

 In closing, there is much more I left out for you to explore yourself.
-This is a thriving neighborhood that is spilling out into other neighborhoods as well, in terms of having small business, amazing food and drink, all within walking distance of where you live.
-Other neighborhoods outside of LoHi that offer the same vibe and feel are Sloan's Lake, Sunnyside, Berkeley, Tennyson, Globeville, and RINO.
+This is a thriving neighborhood that is spilling out into other neighborhoods as well, in terms of having small businesses, and amazing food and drink, all within walking distance of where you live.
+Other neighborhoods outside of LoHi that offer the same vibe and feel are Sloan’s Lake, Sunnyside, Berkeley, Tennyson, Globeville, and RINO.
 All within 5 minutes of LOHI which is zip code 80211.

 If you do decide to move to Colorado, and want to see how much home you can afford, or would like to see exactly what you can qualify for you, you can click here to find out.